 The Delaware General Health District appointee is a City of Powell representative who helps make Delaware County the best place in which to live and work through healthy people, healthy habits and healthy communities.

 The Historic District Advisory Commission was established to review aesthetic changes in Powell’s Historic District.
 There are currently five members appointed by City Council.
-The commission meets on the first (optional) and third Thursday of each month at 6:30 p.m.
+The commission meets on the first Thursday of each month at 6:30 p.m.
 Optional meetings may be held on the third Thursday of each month.

 Personnel Board of Review: